This post requires Javascript to display formulas!

 In this post I have shown how one can derive essential properties of centered, but rotated ellipses from matrix-based representations.
 Such calculations become relevant when e.g. experimental or numerical data only deliver the coefficients of a quadratic form for the ellipse.

 We have first established the relation of the coefficients of a matrix that defines an ellipse by a combined scaling and rotation operation with the coefficients of a matrix which defines an ellipse as a quadratic form of the components of position vectors.
-In addition we have shown how the coefficients of both matrices are related to quantities like the lengths of the principal axes of the ellipse and the inclination of these axes against the x-axis of the Euclidean coordinate system in which the ellipse is described via position vectors.
-So, if one of the matrices is given we can numerically calculate the ellipse’s main properties.
+In addition we have shown how the coefficients of both matrices are related to quantities like the lengths of the principal axes of the ellipse and the inclination of these axes against the x-axis of the Cartesian coordinate system in which the ellipse is described via position vectors.
+So, if one of our two defining matrices is given we can numerically calculate the ellipse’s main properties.

 In the next post of this mini-series